dexwritescode/ws-compare/README.md

 # ws-compare
 Three, functionally similar web services, written in Java, Go, and Rust.

-  The main motivation for writing these three simple web services is to compare the three languages, in this case Java, Go, and Rust.
+  The main motivation for writing these three simple web services, is to compare the three languages, Java, Go, and Rust.

 ## Endpoints